 China weighs merging its biggest brokers to take on Wall Street

-Citic Securities and CSC Financial, along with their government shareholders Citic Group and Central Huijin Investment, have recently started due diligence and a feasibility study on how to structure the deal, according to the people, who asked not be named discussing private matters.
-Regulators, including China Securities Regulatory Commission and the State-owned Asset Supervision and Administration Commission, are briefed in the process, said the people.
+Citic Securities and CSC Financial, along with their government shareholders Citic Group and Central Huijin Investment, have recently started due diligence and a feasibility study on how to structure the deal, according to the sources.
+Regulators, including China Securities Regulatory Commission and the state-owned Asset Supervision and Administration Commission, are briefed in the process, they added.

 A merger between Citic and CSC, both based in Beijing, would create an investment bank valued at US$67 billion, surpassing even Goldman Sachs Group in market capitalisation.
 The country's opening of its US$45 trillion financial industry has added urgency for China to build a company that can go head-to-head with the Wall Street giants.